 These workshops usually happen on-site or at our offices, with the majority of stakeholders present and focusing on the project.
 Over the years, we have delivered hundreds of projects and facilitated just as many workshops, most of them face-to-face.

-Narrow budgets, overlapping schedules, tight deadlines, or even global pandemics can get in the way of in-person workshops.
+However, narrow budgets, overlapping schedules, tight deadlines, or even global pandemics can get in the way of in-person workshops.

 A lack of technical knowledge, misunderstanding of the complexities of software development, and underestimating critical details can turn into expensive problems for the client at a later stage if they are overlooked at the beginning.

-How to carry out a successful remote workshop?
+7 steps to a successful remote workshop

 1. Break down the workshop into smaller chunks

 Remote workshops require more focus and discipline from all participants.
-It’s simply not as interactive as meeting in-person, and sitting long hours in front of a computer makes it easier for our brains to wander off.
+It’s simply not as interactive as meeting in person, and sitting long hours in front of a computer makes it easier for our brains to wander off.

-To make remote workshops effective, the agenda should be tighter and things are packed into a shorter time period – max 4 to 5 hours a day, down from 7,5 hours for in-person workshops.
+To make remote workshops effective, the agenda should be tighter, and things are packed into a shorter time period – max 4 to 5 hours a day, down from 7,5 hours for in-person workshops.
 In one of our remote workshops, we decided to break down what would have been a one-day workshop into four 2-hour remote sessions throughout the week.